jeremylynch83/drjeremylynch/master.md

 ## Should I take my normal medications?

-You should your medication as usual unless instructed otherwise (this includes any aspirin-based or anti-platelet medication, for example clopidogrel).
+You should take your medication as usual unless instructed otherwise (this includes any aspirin-based or anti-platelet medication, for example clopidogrel).
 You can take your normal medication with small sips of water.

 ## I have allergies.
 Can I still take the test?
 It is important to inform the staff if you have any allergies.
 It is especially important to mention allergies to: